hugorbarbosa/cpp-coding-style-guide/README.md

 ### Line length

 Each line of code should be at most 100 characters long.
-A line may exceed this maximum value only in some exceptional cases (e.g., when a literal URL is longer than that value).
+A line may exceed this maximum value only in some exceptional cases (e.g., when a literal URL is longer than 100 characters).

 ### Spaces vs tabs

 Use only spaces, and use 4 spaces for indentation.

-Tabs should not be used in code, to ensure that the alignment and number of spaces are consistent independently of the IDE / code editor used.
+Tabs should not be used in code, to ensure that the alignment and number of spaces are consistent independently of the IDE or code editor that is utilized.

 Furthermore, it is recommended to configure the IDE/editor to emit spaces when pressing the tab key.